-Appropriations of \$1.67 billion are recommended from the General Debt Service Fund to the following public authorities for special contractual obligations due on outstanding State appropriation-backed bonds:
+Appropriations of \$1.8 billion are recommended from the General Debt Service Fund to the following public authorities for special contractual obligations due on outstanding State appropriation-backed bonds:

-- Thruway Authority, for Local Highway and Bridge service contract bonds for local transportation purposes (\$240 million).
-Spending from this appropriation is financed by transfers from the Dedicated Highway and Bridge Trust Fund; - Environmental Facilities Corporation, for State Revolving Loan Fund service contract bonds, the Pipeline for Jobs Program, and the financing of parks and other environmental programs (\$35 million); - Urban Development Corporation, for financing the construction and rehabilitation of prisons, State facilities, youth facilities, stadiums, the pine barrens land acquisition, economic development purposes, projects at various university technology centers, the Higher Education Applied Technology program, and the Onondaga Convention Center (\$371 million); - Dormitory Authority of the State of New York, for State University of New York educational facilities, athletic facilities and upstate community colleges, State Education Department facilities, City University of New York senior and

-- community colleges, RESCUE school construction, child care facilities, the Department of Health's Axelrod Laboratory, the Albany Airport, and the Department of Audit and Control building and East Garage (\$713 million); - Housing Finance Agency, pursuant to agreements to finance the State's housing programs (\$65 million); - Triborough Bridge and Tunnel Authority, for the Javits Convention Center in New York City (\$43 million); - Metropolitan Transportation Authority, for service contract payments on bonds issued to finance transit and commuter rail projects (\$165 million); - Energy Research Development Authority, for service contract payments on bonds issued to finance the West Valley Project (\$1 million); and - Related and capital expenses (\$35 million).
+- ➤ Thruway Authority for Local Highway and Bridge service contract bonds for local transportation purposes (\$245 million).
+Spending from this appropriation is financed by transfers from the Dedicated Highway and Bridge Trust Fund. - ➤ Environmental Facilities Corporation for environmental infrastructure service contract bonds, the Pipeline for Jobs Program, and the financing of parks and other environmental programs (\$33 million). - ➤ Urban Development Corporation for financing the construction and rehabilitation of prisons, State facilities, youth facilities, the pine barrens land acquisition, economic development purposes, projects at various university technology centers, the Higher Education Applied Technology program, and the Onondaga Convention Center (\$403 million). - ➤ Dormitory Authority of the State of New York for State University of New York educational facilities, athletic facilities and upstate community colleges, State Education Department facilities, City University of New York senior and community colleges, RESCUE school construction, child care facilities, the Department of Health's Axelrod Laboratory, the Albany Airport, the Department of Audit and Control building, and the East Garage in Albany (\$748 million). - ➤ Housing Finance Agency pursuant to agreements to finance the State's housing programs (\$85 million). - ➤ Triborough Bridge and Tunnel Authority for the Javits Convention Center in New York City (\$43 million). - ➤ Metropolitan Transportation Authority for service contract payments on bonds issued to finance transit and commuter rail projects (\$165 million). - ➤ Related and capital expenses (\$36 million).